Fiat Fiorino: Latin America (2013–present)

 The Brazilian-spec Fiorino is sold under the Ram Trucks division in Mexico as the Ram Promaster Rapid and in Chile, Bolivia, Colombia, and Peru as the Ram V700 Rapid.

-In December 2021, Fiat presented a facelift of the model with minor visual changes, as 2022 model year.
+In December 2021, Fiat presented a facelift of the model with minor visual changes, as a 2022 model.
 Since May 2022, the Brazilian-spec Fiorino is also sold under the Peugeot in Brazil, as Partner Rapid.

 Until 2024, the Fiorino was offered with the 1.4 Evo Flex flexible fuel 1,368 cc four-cylinder used in the Uno, from the Fire engine family.
 It produces 85 or 88 hp-metric at 5,750 rpm and convert 12.4 at 3,500 rpm, when running on petrol or ethanol fuel respectively.
-In 2025, the 1.4 Evo Flex was replaced by the 1.3 16V Firefly Flex.
+In 2025, the 1.4 Evo Flex was replaced by the 1.3 8V Firefly Flex.

+In September 2026, the Peugeot model is launched in Argentina, following the opening of Argentina car market to imports, and partially replacing the first-generation Peugeot Partner which was still built in the country until there.